-1. Secure the brake disc to the hub with the four cap screws coated with blue Loctite #243.
+1. Secure the brake disc to the hub with the four cap screws (coated with blue Loctite #243).
 Tighten to 15 ft-lb.

 2. Apply grease to the splines in the hub.

 3. Install the hub assembly onto the shaft.

 4. Secure the hub assembly with the hex nut.
 Tighten only until snug.

-- Secure the brake caliper to the knuckle with two new "patch-lock" cap screws.
-Tighten the auxiliary caliper to 20 ft-lb.
-Tighten the hand brake caliper to 20 ft-lb.
+5. Secure the brake caliper to the knuckle with two new "patch-lock" cap screws.
+Tighten to 20 ft-lb.

-- Tighten the hex nut (from step 4) to 200 ft-lb; then install and spread a new cotter pin making sure each side of the pin is flush to the hex nut.
+6. Using an appropriate hub retaining wrench, tighten the hub nut (from step 4) to 200 ft-lb; then install and spread a new cotter pin making sure each side of the pin is flush to the hex nut.